New Zealand Adventure Tour Overview

 We will continue driving up the west coast of New Zealand and visit the stunning Hokitika Gorge.
 We’ll enjoy a leisurely stroll to the viewpoint overlooking a dramatic granite gorge with milky blue-green pools, surrounded by cliffs and lush forest.
 Hokitika is also a historical beach town with an artsy vibe home to plenty of local shops and restaurants.
 We will have time to explore the town and go for a walk along the beach, keeping an eye out for Little Blue Penguins!

 At night, we will be in for a special surprise when we visit a glow-worm dell!
 The glow worms light up this small fern grotto and you will feel like you are surrounded by thousands of stars.
 It is a truly surreal and one of a kind experience!

-We will come full circle and arrive back in Christchurch, where our journey first began.
+After Castle Hill we will come full circle and arrive back in Christchurch, where our journey first began.
 We will celebrate with one final dinner while reminiscing on all of the amazing memories we made together in New Zealand.

 DAY 13: RETURN FLIGHT TO THE USA

 Travel with us and discover why we are consistently winning awards for Top Youth Travel Organization.

 Frequently Asked Questions

 What kind of teen typically participates in this program?
 What are the requirements to join?

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.